The Friesian horse and Friesland

 There are 33 horses in the Royal Carriage and Riding Stables at Noordeinde Palace in The Hague; 24 carriage horses and 9 riding horses.
 In consultation with the queen, Wassenaar's predecessor decided to increase

 the number of Frisians.
 Half the number of carriage horses became Frisian.
 Below Princess Beatric, former Queen and her son William Alexander.
 Beautrix is a guest of honor during the premiere of De Stormruiter.

 A huge screen with moving background shots, a beautiful large decor and many people and 100 horses.
 Beautiful traditional costumes and official carts and sledges.
 There is a lot of water, storm, falling large trees, a burning

 The mist is the symbol of ghosts, in the back the stormrider shows himself as a ghost.
 Impressive set!

-Publicity photo outdoors; the horse of the stormrider
+Publicity photo outdoors; the horse of the stormrider.

 Churches on fire, flooding, trees falling and the background hundreds of tv screens making one screen with sharp beautiful backgrounds from the maker of the nature movie WAD, 'Ruben Smits.'

 Below Théâtre du Centaure.
-See what he can do with a horse: https://vimeo.com/152313944
+See what he can do with a horse, you can click here

+Although from 2015, he does almost the same in Leeuwarden!
 So you see again, centaurs really exist!
 Man merged with the horse!

 Friesland and the culture

 As a Friesian resident, I'm a proud resident.
 This link is about part of the culture the Friesian Horse came from.
 It might sound a bit patrionistic, it's a sense of pride.
 Patriotism is generally not experienced

 as negative, but related concepts such as "nationalism" and "chauvinism" just are.
 There is so much to include that I choose to make a selection, this link should not become a book.
 If you are interested,

 you can read the extra's and otherwise you are free to skip it.
 It's about the 'Elfstedentocht' (Eleven city iceskate tour, this ), the Friesian horses, the Friesian sports (Fierljeppen and Kaatsen) the

 nature and culture.
 The beautiful Wadden islands are pearls in the Waddensea and Unesco heritage.